-Most credit card processor will provide you with chargeback notifications.
+Most credit card processors will provide you with chargeback notifications.
 As soon as you receive the notification, you should get in touch with the customer in order to solve the problem.
+This is why it’s doubly important to get some sort of contact information from them, preferably an email address: it helps you verify that they’re not scammers, and can help you to sort out issues legitimate customers are having.

 You should conduct routine training programs where you can train your workers on how to correctly deal with customers.
 In these sessions, you should talk about fraud detection techniques and what to do when faced with the situation.
 Your employees should also be up-to-date regarding the laws and protocols surrounding credit card payments.

 You should also keep a record of all your credit cards transactions.
 You can use this information to find out about a customer requesting a chargeback.
 With this information, you may find that a customer has repeatedly purchased products from you and has claimed multiple chargebacks over the previous months.
 You can use this information to plead your case with your bank.
 A business should keep thorough records for a whole host of reasons, but they’re absolutely critical in handling fraud and chargeback situations.